-Update: I have made Queryable free & open-source.
+Update: I have made Queryable open-source.
 This might help you learn how to export Core ML models, as well as how to calculate, store, search, and accelerate queries.

 CLIP

-To run on iOS devices in real time, I made a compromise between the performance and the model size, and finally chose the ViT-B-32 model, separated the Text Encoder
+What I did was to make CLIP run on my own mobile device: an iPhone.
+To run on iOS devices in real time, I made a compromise between performance and model size, and finally chose the ViT-B-32 model, separating the Text Encoder

 and Image Encoder